Radiotherapy for a brain tumour

 - Wash your hair or scalp gently with lukewarm or cool water.
 Use non-perfumed shampoo or soap.

 - Pat your hair or scalp dry gently with a soft towel.
-Do not rub it and avoid using a hair dryer.
+Avoid rubbing it or using a hair dryer.

-- Follow your radiotherapy team’s advice about using moisturisers.
+- Follow the advice your radiotherapy team gives you about using moisturisers.

 - Wear a scarf or hat to protect your head from the sun or cold.